pagalvin/tsbook/chapter04_IntroducingTypes.md

 In this chapter, you learned that TypeScript is a statically typed langauge that introduces a couple of new ways to manage variable scope and immutability.
 You saw some of the practical effects that derive from these features and have been armed with a bit of advice on how to use them.

-The next chapter digs into this topic with more gusto and introduces interfaces, a most useful and powerful language element.
+The next chapter digs into this topic with more gusto and introduces interfaces, a more useful and powerful language element.
 It also covers enumerations, union types and more!
 Take a deep breath and then turn the virtual page.

 ---
 [^1]: Although that would be truly glorious.